-DIN Rail Mounting P1000 System
+DIN Rail Mounting P1AM-100 System

 If you examine the module(s), you'll notice retaining clips.
 To secure the module(s) to a DIN rail, place the module(s) onto the rail and gently push up on the retaining clips.
 The spring loaded clips lock the module onto the rail.
-To remove the module(s), pull down on the retaining clips, slightly lift up the base, and pull it away from the rail.
+To remove the module(s), pull down on the retaining clips, rotate upward and lift up the base, drawing it away from the rail.